 A new algorithm based on producer defined dataset display scales (minimum and maximum) for dataset loading and unloading within a navigation system is prescribed in S-102 in order for the appropriate coverage to be viewed at the mariner’s selected viewing scale.
 This will simplify the process for navigation systems, giving clear and concise rules on how and when data is loaded and unloaded.

-4.7.1 Dataset Loading Algorithm

-S-102 shall conform to the S-101 dataset loading and unloading algorithm for use within navigation systems.
-See S-101 ENC Product Specification clause 4.7.1 - Figure 8, Data Loading Algorithm.

 4.8 Geometry

-S-102 regular gridded coverages are an implementations of S100 Grid Coverage (Part 8 - Imagery and Gridded Data) and is composed of a series of discrete points.
-S102 tracking list is a series of S100 Points (Part 8 - Point) in which the xy of each point is a reference to a location within the gridded coverage where an override occurred.
+S-102 regular gridded coverages are an implementations of S-100 Grid Coverage (Part 8 - Imagery and Gridded Data) and is composed of a series of discrete points.
+S-102 tracking list is a series of S100 Points (Part 8 - Point) in which the xy of each point is a reference to a location within the gridded coverage where an override occurred.

 5 Coordinate Reference Systems (CRS)